iambibhas/background-noise/README.md

 ## Coffitivity
 > http://www.coffitivity.com/

-foobar
+Find yourself in the middle of an American coffee shop.

 ## Bird Song
 > http://birdsong.fm/

+Close your eyes and you'll feel like you're sitting in a rainforest.

 ## A Soft Murmur
 > http://asoftmurmur.com/o

-rain, thunder, ocean waves, wind, fire
+A mixure of rain, thunder, ocean waves, wind and even fire.

 ## Rainy Mood
 > http://www.rainymood.com/

+Rain makes everything better?

 ## Noisli
 > http://www.noisli.com/

-from the typical rain, thunder to white noise, pink noise or even the sound of train
+From the typical rain, thunder to white noise, pink noise or even the sound of train.

 ## Noise Machine
 > https://mynoise.net/noiseMachines.php

-LOT of variety of music
+LOT of variety of ambient instrumental music.

 ## Calm.ai
 > http://calm.ai/

-Pick a beach and listen to it's sound
+Pick a beach and listen to it's sound.

 ## Table Top Audio
 > http://tabletopaudio.com/

-Instrumental music of variety of themes
+Instrumental music of variety of themes.

 ## Rainy Cafe
 > http://rainycafe.com/